ambreenraheem/portfolio_project/README.md

 # 🌐 Step 9: Access Your Live Site
 The site is live on GitHub Pages at: https://your-username.github.io/mera_portfolio/ Replace your-username with your GitHub username and mera_portfolio with your repository name.
 You can also specify a custom domain by adding a CNAME file to the docs/ directory.
 This file should contain your custom domain name (e.g., www.yourdomain.com).

+# Step 10: (mkdocs build --clean) — Why and When You Need It
+# Purpose:
+This command cleans the old site build before creating a new one.

+⚠️ Problem Without --clean:
+MkDocs by default keeps old files from previous builds in the site/ folder — even if:
+- You've deleted or renamed a file (like a PDF),

+- Or moved it inside docs/,

+- Or changed folder structure.